Ray Allen: 2008–2012: Another Finals appearance and 3-point record

-2009–2012: finals upset and 3-point record

 On December 10, 2009, Allen scored 18 points to reach the 20,000 point total for his career.

 On June 6, 2010, in Game 2 of the 2010 NBA Finals in a 103–94 victory against the Los Angeles Lakers, Allen set a then record for most three-pointers made in an NBA Finals game on 8–11 shooting to tie the series 1–1.
 He broke Michael Jordan's record of six three-pointers in one half by hitting seven in the first half and had tied Scottie Pippen and Kenny Smith's record for most three-pointers in one game in the NBA Finals by half time.
 Allen also became the first player in NBA history to have two separate games of scoring at least seven three-pointers in the NBA Finals.
 The Celtics would win two of three games in Boston, before losing the last two games and the series in Los Angeles.

 After becoming a free agent on July 1, 2010, Allen re-signed a two-year deal with the Boston Celtics on July 7 worth $20 million.

 During a game against the Los Angeles Lakers on February 10, 2011, Allen became the all-time NBA leader in total three-pointers made (2,562), surpassing Reggie Miller's record of 2,560.
 The 35-year-old shooting guard finished the game with 20 points but the Celtics eventually lost 92–86.
 In the 2010–11 NBA season Allen was named to his tenth All-Star game alongside teammates Rajon Rondo, Paul Pierce and Kevin Garnett.
 Also during All-Star Weekend, Allen competed in the Three-Point Shootout, but lost to James Jones of the Miami Heat.

 During the 2011–12 NBA season, Allen was privately frustrated with trade rumors in February, issues with teammate Rajon Rondo, and an ankle injury that ultimately required surgery in June 2012 to remove bone spurs.
 The Celtics lost in seven games to the Miami Heat in the 2012 Eastern Conference finals.

 Miami Heat (2012–2014)

 2012–2013: second championship

+"There's no target, I don’t aim.
+If I'm aiming, that’s when I'm missing.
+The way I look at it is, just get the ball in the air.
+You do it over and over again, you should never have a target."